psteiger/LocationFetcher/README.md

 There are two method signatures: `LocationFetcher.create(Context)` and `LocationFetcher.create(FragmentActivity)`

 If `LocationFetcher` is created with a `FragmentActivity`, it will be able to show dialogs to request the user to enable permission in Android settings and to allow the app to obtain the device's location.
-If `LocationFetcher` is created with a non-`FragmentActivity` `Context`, we won't be able to show dialogs.
+If `LocationFetcher` is created with a non-`FragmentActivity` `Context`, it won't be able to show dialogs.

 Once instantiated, the component gives you three `Flow`s to collect: one for new locations, one for settings status, and one for location permissions status.